 - Dry Basis Coarse Grind (DBCG) is indicative of the degree of starch modification and closer to the grind the brewhouse would use, so the maximum extract would be similar.
 Since this is Dry, then the Moisture Content (MC) will be needed for a correction.
 If there is only one number (roughly between 60 and 80) which is not specified and MC is also listed, then it’s relatively safe to assume it’s DBCG.

 - Dry Basis Fine Grind (DBFG) is indicative of the maximum amount of solubility, for which a grind so fine would not be practical in a brewhouse.
 DBFG needs to be corrected for both Moisture Content (MC) and the Difference (FG/CG).
 Difference (FG/CG) is the difference in percent, not ratio, between the DBFG and DBCG.

 - As Is Coarse Grind (AICG) is like the dry, but no correction is required.
 If you don’t know what number to use and have no other information, select this and use 77%.

 - As Is Fine Grind (AIFG) is like the dry, and only the Difference (FC/CG) is needed for correction.

-Note: This calculator is calibrated to 20°C for water volume to weight conversions.
+Note: The Efficiency Calculator is calibrated to 20°C for water volume to weight conversions.